Native Plant Nursery

 - Eligibility of the applicant

-- Project location within the Delaware Valley
+- Project Location within the Delaware Valley

-- Availability of plants from the Preserve's nursery and suitability for project conditions
+- Availability of plants from the Preserve’s nursery

 - Audience served (with underserved populations taking priority)

-- Long term viability of project
+- Long-term viability of the project

-Grantee Requirements
+Application & Grantee Requirements